We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-We could write an entire guide, all on its own, to the various design options you’ll find in gaming mice but we will spare you the time and get to the nitty-gritty.
-These mice are all designed to be functional and ergonomic, alleviate pressure on your wrist, allowing you to play fluidly, without having to constantly adjust hand placement or position.
-To increase these benefits you’ll need to think about what weight and grip are right for you.
+The assorted design options that for the best gaming mouse are manifold.
+But to break it down, these mice are all designed to be functional and ergonomic and alleviate pressure on your wrist.
+They allow you to play fluidly, without having to constantly adjust hand placement or position.
+Think about the weight of the mouse and the type of grip you prefer.
 If you make sudden, fast motions or you want a little resistance you could consider a mouse that has an adjustable weight option, which typically comes in the form of inserts.
 When it comes to grip, you have three options: claw, palm, and fingertip.
 A claw grip will have your wrist resting on the mouse pad, your fingers gripping the mouse itself, and your palm elevated above the body.
 A palm grip will have you rest your palm on the back of the mouse with your fingers resting on top; this is the grip found in a traditional computer mouse.
 A fingertip grip will have both the wrist and palm elevated, using only your fingers to control the motion alongside various buttons.
 Grip preference is frequently based on hand size- a fingertip grip mouse is typically the largest.

 Most mice are created for right-handed players, but there are a number of excellent mice out there that have created ambidextrous programmable options like the Glorious Model O or Mira-M from HK Gaming.
 A few companies, like Razer, have even made dedicated left-handed mice.